-- 1. Student teachers will report to their placement beginning on the Monday of the first week of the semester. - 2.
+- Student teachers will report to their placement the first three weeks of the semester on Monday, Wednesday, and Friday.
+Tuesdays and Thursdays they will report to the student teaching seminar. - 2.
 Candidates are expected to teach 1/3 of their mentor teacher's load by the end of the second week, 2/3 of the load by the third week, and the full-load by the end of the fourth week. - 3.
+Candidates will complete a Student Teaching Transition Plan in consultation with their mentor teachers and submit it to the student teaching seminar instructor no later than the second week of the student teaching experience. - 4.
 The candidate should have at least 12 weeks of actual teaching time.